CASEY'S GENERAL STORES, INC.

 - Review and discuss with management the compensation discussion and analysis ("CD&A") to be included in the Company's annual proxy statement and determine whether to recommend to the Board that the CD&A be included in the proxy statement, and provide a Committee report for inclusion in the Company's proxy statement, all in accordance with the applicable rules and regulations of the SEC.

-- Annually review and approve corporate goals and objectives relevant to the CEO's compensation; evaluate the CEO's performance in light of these goals and objectives; and recommend to the Board the CEO's compensation based on this evaluation, including salary, bonus, incentive and equity compensation.
+- Annually review and approve corporate goals and objectives relevant to the CEO's compensation; evaluate the CEO's performance in light of these goals and objectives and other performance as identified by the Board; and recommend to the Board the CEO's compensation based on this evaluation, including salary, bonus, incentive and equity compensation.
 The CEO shall not be present during the voting or any deliberations concerning his or her compensation.

 - Annually recommend to the Board the compensation of executive officers and senior management team of the Company, including salary, bonus, incentive and equity compensation for such officers.
 The CEO will make recommendations and may participate in such deliberations, but shall not vote to approve or recommend any form of compensation for such executive officers and senior management team.